-The market for Internet-enabled computing devices is emerging and the potential size of this market and the timing of its development are not known.
+The market for specialized intelligent computing devices and provisioning software is emerging and the potential size of this market and the timing of its development are not known.
 As a result, the Company's profit potential is uncertain and the Company's revenue may not grow as fast as the Company anticipates, if at all.
-The Company is dependent upon the broad acceptance by businesses and consumers of a wide variety of Internet-enabled computing devices, which will depend on many factors, including:
+The Company is dependent upon the broad acceptance by businesses and consumers of a wide variety of specialized intelligent computing devices, which will depend on many factors, including:

-- the development of content and applications for Internet-enabled computing devices; - the willingness of large numbers of businesses and consumers to use devices such as handheld and palm-size PCs and handheld industrial data collectors to perform functions currently carried out manually or by traditional PCs, including inputing and sharing data, communicating among users and connecting to the Internet; and - the evolution of industry standards that facilitate the distribution of content over the Internet to these devices via wired and wireless telecommunications systems, satellite or cable.
+- the development of content and applications for specialized intelligent computing devices; - the willingness of large numbers of businesses and consumers to use devices such as handheld and palm-size PCs, and handheld industrial data collectors to perform functions currently carried out manually or by traditional PCs, including inputing and sharing data, communicating among users and connecting to the Internet; and

+• the evolution of industry standards that facilitate the distribution of content over the Internet to these devices via wired and wireless telecommunications systems, satellite or cable.